 We wish to thank all of the Department's employees for their hard work and dedication during the past fiscal year.
-We also would like to thank the Airport's Department of Finance for its tireless efforts and professionalism in preparing this report, as well as the City's Department of Finance, and our external auditors for their invaluable assistance.
+We also would like to thank the Airport's Finance Division for its tireless efforts and professionalism in preparing this report, as well as the City's Department of Finance for their invaluable assistance.

-Finally, a special acknowledgement is extended to the Mayor, the Atlanta City Council and members of the Transportation and Finance Executive committees, and the chief operating officer for their continued leadership in enabling the Department to fulfill its role.
+Finally, a special acknowledgement is extended to the Mayor, the Atlanta City Council and members of the Transportation and Finance Executive committees, and the Chief Operating Officer for their continued leadership in enabling the Department to fulfill its role.

-The Comprehensive Annual Financial Report of the City of Atlanta's Department of Aviation for the fiscal year ended June 30, 2017 (FY 2017) is submitted herewith.
+The Comprehensive Annual Financial Report of the City of Atlanta's Department of Aviation for the fiscal year ended June 30, 2018 (FY 2018) is submitted herewith.